 Richmond played a pivotal role in U.S. history again in the 1860s.
 Defying U.S. President Abraham Lincoln's antislavery stance, the southern states, including Virginia, seceded from the Union.
 Led by President Jefferson Davis, The Confederate States of America was formed and Richmond became its new capital.
 Seven major assaults were made against Richmond during the war, but the city managed to hold out until 2 April 1865, just one week before Gen. Robert E. Lee surrendered the Army of Northern Virginia to Gen. Ulysses S. Grant, essentially ending the war.

 By the turn of the 20th century, Richmond had recovered fairly well from the Civil War and Reconstruction.
 The city re-emerged as a key producer of ships, trains, paper and, of course, tobacco.
-Since the 1950s, Richmond has continued to grow as a business center, serving as the headquarters for several well-known companies, including Altria (formerly known as Philip Morris Inc.), one of the area's largest private employers.
+Since the 1950s, Richmond has continued to grow as a business center, serving as the headquarters for several well-known companies.

 Much of the sightseeing in Richmond involves the city's colonial and Civil War history.
-Driving past the statues along Monument Avenue offers a glimpse of famous Confederate leaders—J.E.B.
-Stuart and Jefferson Davis, among others—as does a stroll through historic Hollywood Cemetery.
-There you'll find the graves of two U.S. presidents (James Monroe and John Tyler) and Confederate leaders (Stuart and Davis).
-The city is dotted with wonderful architecture, such as the Old City Hall and the State Capitol (designed by U.S. President Thomas Jefferson), and on the outskirts of town are grand plantations from the antebellum period.
+The city is dotted with wonderful architecture, such as the Old City Hall and the State Capitol (designed by U.S. President Thomas Jefferson), and on the outskirts of town are grand plantations.
+Museums abound.

 Expect to pay within these general guidelines, based on the cost of a dinner for one, not including drinks, tip or tax: $ = less than US$15; $$ = US$15-$25; $$$ = US$26-$35; $$$$ = more than US$35.